 Oil-based gloss is a big talking point in the decorating industry nowadays.
-At one point it was the “must have” finish in most homes, but nowadays a lot of homeowners tend to sway towards alternatives.
+At one point it was the “must have” finish in most homes, but now a lot of homeowners tend to sway towards alternatives like satinwood.
 I put this down to the issue of “yellowing” which is caused by the colour of the oil bleeding through your paint finish.
 It never used to be a problem, but manufacturers are now heavily restricted on which chemicals they are allowed to use in paint and yellowing is more prolific.

 Do not let this put you off though.
 Proud, brilliant white, or coloured glossy skirting boards and doorways can look amazing in your home.
 I personally think gloss is still a viable option and it is just a case of choosing your products carefully.
 A good gloss finish will look amazing for years to come, but which is the best oil-based gloss paint to buy?
 I’m going to take you through some of the products I have used over the years and give you my recommendations.
 I’ll stick to “trade” paint as it is far better quality than its retail counterpart.
 I know you will spend a few extra quid, but it’s well worth it.